narumii/Ethyr/README.md

-# Natsuki-Premium
+# EthyrSecurity
-Official repo for Natsuki Premium version, mainly for issues and docs.
+Official repo for EthyrSecurity products, mainly for issues and docs.